-Core competencies for complex care supervisors
+Core competencies for complex care team leaders

-The knowledge, skills, and attitudes needed by everyone overseeing complex care teams and programs
+The knowledge, skills, and attitudes needed by everyone overseeing complex care teams and programs.

 Building the complex care field Education & training Workforce development